 The cost for extracting wisdom teeth is based on several factors.
 These factors include:

-- The dentist’s experience
+- The dentist’s experience and training

 - The dentist’s location